 By digitising your transfer of care process, your organisation can send documents out of area, whilst complying with NHS standards.
 This allows for greater national reach and a more joined up, seamless transfer of care process.

-Implementing a Cloud-based solution means that your staff can access the system and follow the workflow whether they are working on or off site.
+Implementing a Cloud-based solution means that your staff can access the software and follow the workflow whether they are working on or off site.
 And with real-time information delivered immediately, you can keep track of what steps have been made and provide quick point of care decisions.

 What digital solution is available?